TriEmbed/edger/api/cli/examples/edgerBMP/README.md

 # edgerBMP
-This directory contains an application that periodically prints temperature measurements to a terminal session.
-It does not need aardvark, just the USB connection of a "white" dev board to the computer to be displaying temperatures from an I2C breakout board and a shared WIFI connection with the dev board.
+This directory contains applications that periodically print temperature measurements to a terminal session.
+Aardvark, just a powered up "white" dev board.

-The sensor breakout board must have a Bosh BMP085 or BMP180 I2C barometer/temperature sensor connected to the default I2C bus of the dev board.
+edgerBMP85.py is an implementation written in Python for Bosch BMP085 or BMP280 edgerBMP85.sh is an implementation written in Bash for Bosch BMP085 or BMP280

+It would be reasonable to expect the endpoint interfaces to be abstracted out to libraries in the future and then the applications can use library functions.

 ## How to connect the hardware